umarmf343/vea-2025/DEPLOYMENT.md

    - Extract all files in the subdomain root

 3. **Access:** `https://portal2.victoryeducationalacademy.com.ng`

+> **Note:** `npm run export` temporarily disables server-only API routes and builds a static snapshot of the public pages (`/`, `/payment/callback`, `/student/games`).
+Dynamic features that depend on the API layer require the Node.js deployment option.

 ### Option B: Node.js Server (For Advanced Users)
 For cPanel with Node.js support.